kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 * Maps are "pure" functions of an item in a stream.
 A map will be run on each item on the stream, producing one item of output at each turn, not having any side effect at all.
 Maps are the "nice guys" in map/reduce.
 They are very composable, scale naturally.
-They will often contains most of the application logic code, but are not really interesting from a structural point of view.
+They will often contain most of the application logic code, but are not really interesting from a structural point of view.
 * Reduces, of course, are another story.
 They are operations that for instance: